Difference between Process and Thread

 Difference between Process and Thread:

-|1.||Process means any program is in execution.||Thread means segment of a process.|
+|1.||Process means any program is in execution.||Thread means a segment of a process.|

-|2.||Process takes more time to terminate.||Thread takes less time to terminate.|
+|2.||The process takes more time to terminate.||The thread takes less time to terminate.|

 |3.||It takes more time for creation.||It takes less time for creation.|

 |4.||It also takes more time for context switching.||It takes less time for context switching.|

 |5.||The process is less efficient in terms of communication.||Thread is more efficient in terms of communication.|